ractivejs/ractivejs.github.io/docs/tutorials/transitions.md

 In place of a number, you can use `fast` (200 milliseconds) or `slow` (600 milliseconds), just like jQuery.

 The parameters available to you depend on the transition.
-Visit the [plugins page](/integrations/plugins.md) to see which transitions are available or [create your own](/extend/transitions.md).